kura1aym/kurs_data_analysis/README.md

 `curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.9.3/docker-compose.yaml`

 On Linux, the quick-start requires your host user ID and group ID to be set to 0.
-Otherwise, the files created in dags, logs, and plugins will be owned by the root user.
+Otherwise, the files created in **dags**, **logs**, and **plugins** will be owned by the root user.
 Make sure to configure these for Docker Compose:

 `mkdir -p ./dags ./logs ./plugins ./config echo -e "AIRFLOW_UID=$(id -u)" > .env`